Adosis/TTGO_TWatch_WordClock/README.md

                             is really uncomment.
 That means, that the two // at the beginning of the line were deleted.

 Now you can upload the code to the watch.
-By clicking „sketch“ --> upload
+By clicking „sketch“ --> "upload"
 Or by clicking the symbol with the arrow to the right side

 **NOTE:**